-Harps of Comfort provides live, online music for patients affected by COVID-19.
+Harps of Comfort provides live, online music for isolated patients in need of care.

 Please enjoy this one-hour webinar introducing Harps of Comfort and marking our first year with stories, gratitude and harp music.
 (Sound begins 1:50)

-Our project director, Jennifer Hollis, and harpist Claudia Walker were recently featured on the podcast Life in the Liminal, hosted by Julia Reimann, our field education student and operations manager.
+Our project director, Jennifer Hollis, and harpist Claudia Walker were recently featured on the podcast Life in the Liminal, hosted by Julia Reimann, former field education student and operations manager.

 As harpists with years of experience in medical settings, we know first-hand how powerful music can be as a tool for symptom management, comfort, and even meaning-making in the face of suffering.
 Our harpists include music-thanatologists, therapeutic musicians, certified music practitioners, and certified therapeutic harp practitioners.

-We formed Harps of Comfort in April 2020 to offer live, remote music to COVID-19 patients, their loved ones, and front line caregivers, using Zoom, WebEx, and other virtual platforms.
+We formed Harps of Comfort in April 2020 to respond to the COVID-19 crisis and to create a way to offer live, remote music to isolated patients, their loved ones, and front line caregivers, using Zoom, WebEx, and other virtual platforms.
+Now we are available to play for other vulnerable populations in need of care.
 The harp music and singing is quiet and contemplative, offering an opportunity for rest, relaxation, and comfort.

 Harps of Comfort provides remote harp and vocal music for isolated patients with COVID-19, their loved ones and front-line caregivers.
 Our highly trained palliative musicians offer individually tailored, live music sessions along with compassionate, loving presence.